 What is the Cost Per Click or CPC?
 Cost Per Click refers to how much advertisers pay for a click-through of their ads in platforms such as Google AdWords or Bing Ads.
-Cost per click is very important because it’ll determine the financial success if you are a publisher/advertiser of these advertising networks.
+CPC is very important because it’ll determine the financial success especially if you are a publisher/advertiser of these advertising networks.

 Average Cost Per Click (CPC) by Country

-Look at the average cost per click geographical map.
-It is colorized red to yellow, the red-colored countries have the highest cost per click and the yellow-colored countries have the lowest.
-And as an advertiser, you have to pay more if a visitor click-through your ads from red-colored countries.
+The red-colored countries have the highest CPC rate and the yellow-colored have the lowest.
+And as an advertiser, you have to pay more if a visitor click-through your ads from the red-colored countries.

-Average Cost Per Click or CPC Chart – Below is the chart of the countries represented on the map, chart ordered by the highest average cost per click to the lowest average cost per click, compared to the US average CPC (100%).
-Average US CPC is between $1 and $2 on the search network (Google Search) based on a high volume keyword.
+And here’s the chart of the countries represented on the map, chart ordered by the highest average cost per click to the lowest average cost per click, compared to the US average CPC (100%) which is between $1 and $2 on the Google Search for a high volume keyword.